builtbykasey/brewpedia-v2/README.md

 # Brewpedia

-### SaaS Wiki Collaboration Tool
+### SaaS Wiki Collaboration Tool for All Things Coffee

-Users can create, edit and collaborate on markdown wikis.
+Coffee lovers can create, edit and collaborate on markdown wikis relating to all things coffee.

 See a demo version here: https://blocipedia-kasey.herokuapp.com